ggabbiani/OFL/foundation/README.md

 | $FL_RENDER | false   | When true, disables PREVIEW corrections like FL_NIL       |
 | $FL_SAFE   | false   | When true, unsafe definitions are not allowed             |
 | $FL_TRACE  | false   | When true, fl_trace() messages are turned on              |

+## OrthoDocs - API documentation

+An alpha release of the API documentation can be found [here](../orthodocs/foundation/toc.md).